BisanzLab/LabProtocols/Biohazards.md

 ### Gloves

 The lab has a supply of nitrile gloves in all sizes.
-Nitrile is the prefered material for most applications; however, if you require a different material or glove style, please bring this to my attention!
+Nitrile is the preferred material for most applications; however, if you require a different material or glove style, please bring this to my attention!

 ### Safety Glasses